Foods To Avoid When Breastfeeding

 You've probably guessed that alcohol also passes through your bloodstream and into your breastmilk.
 So, the timing of your drink is important.
 One standard alcoholic beverage takes around two hours to metabolise and leave your bloodstream.
 So having a drink immediately after you feed is the safest time.

-The other option is to express enough milk to skip a feed.
+The other option is to express enough milk to enable you to skip a feed.
 So, when your little one is ready, they can have the unaffected milk that you expressed before your drink, and you can 'pump and dump' the milk you produce after having a drink.
 It's essential to understand that 'pumping and dumping' doesn't speed up the removal of the alcohol from your bloodstream; it's only necessary to relieve pressure and to prevent blocked ducts or mastitis.

 3. Certain Types of Fish